lbussy/keg-cop/docs/api/index.rst

 Send Tap Information Report
 -----------------------------

-Whenever a change is made to any of the tap information, this report is sent to the upstream system.
+This report is sent to the upstream system whenever a change is made to any tap information.
 The configuration is as follows:

 .. code-block:: json

     {
         "api":"Keg Cop",
-        "guid": "A1B3C5D7",
+        "guid": "952DE6B40000A1A6",
         "hostname":"kegcop",
         "breweryname":"Silver Fox Brewery",
         "kegeratorname":"Keezer",